Where does ARPO get their cats and dogs from?

 How much does it cost to adopt from ARPO?

-It depends on the age and type of the animal, though fees can vary from the schedule below:
+It depends on the age and type of the animal, though fees can vary and are subject to change without notice:

 - Senior dogs: $100